/

 Tom Watson said of Ballybunion: “A man would think that the game of golf originated here.”

 Herbert Warren Wind, the doyen of American golf writers, said of Ballybunion Old Course, “It is nothing less than the finest seaside course I have ever seen”.
-Tom Watson, the five-time Open champion, added: “After playing Ballybunion for the first time, a man would think that the game of golf originated there.
+Tom Watson, the five-time Open champion, added: “After playing at Ballybunion for the first time, a man would think that the game of golf originated there.
 It is a course on which many golf architects should live and play before they build golf courses.
 I consider it a true test of golf.”
 None of these comments are hyperbole or bluster.

 Ireland’s Wild Atlantic Way is a place of mesmerising beauty.
 A landscape, peppered with sea-salted shorelines, a rugged and unspoilt wonder, a feeling of endless possibilities.
 As you wind your way along the narrow roads from the town of Ballybunion towards the golf course, you are struck by the remoteness of the place but also the incredible variety of the land.